By Luke Webster

 Some changes require notification to HMRC, others do not, meaning you should check before making any changes to your VAT accounting practices.
 To ensure a smooth transition to the new scheme, it’s generally best to apply to change your VAT scheme at the end of the VAT accounting period.

 You cannot claim VAT back on most purchases under the Flat Rate Scheme.
 However, there is an exception for capital assets, including VAT, costing over £2,000.
-Speak to your accountant for more information.
+Speak to one of our team for more information.

 You cannot reclaim VAT on the purchase of goods you intend to sell under the Margin Scheme.
 However, you can reclaim VAT on business overheads and other expenses not directly related to the goods sold under the scheme.

 Choosing the right VAT scheme is essential for managing cash flow and simplifying tax reporting.
-Our team of VAT experts at Gerard Edelman are on hand to guide your business through VAT registration and help identify the most beneficial VAT scheme for your needs.
-Contact us today or find out more about VAT services.
+Our team of VAT experts at Gerard Edelman are on hand to guide your business through VAT registration and help identify the most beneficial scheme for your needs.
+Contact us today to find out more about our services.

 Contact Us